What is a Call Price?

 Callable securities are normally present in fixed-income markets.
 They allow the issuers to buy back the issued security at a specified price in the event of a change in the market price or interest rate.
 The price is denoted as the call price.
-Thus, callable securities enable investors to protect themselves from overpaying debt.
+Thus, callable securities enable issuers to protect themselves from increasing interest rates.

-For example, if a business issues a bond that pays a fixed coupon at 4% and the interest rate is also 4%, it will utilize the call option to repay the bond if the interest rate decreases to, suppose, 2.5%, as it then can refinance the debt and save 1.5% in interest payments.
+For example, if a business issues a bond that pays a fixed coupon at 4% and the interest rate is also 4%, it will utilize the call option to repay the bond if the interest rate decreases to, say, 2.5%, as it then can refinance the debt and save 1.5% in interest payments.

-Since the call option favors the lender and not buyers, the shares sell at high premiums to reimburse the qualifying bondholders for:
+Since the call option favors the lender and not buyers, the bonds sell at high premiums to reimburse the bondholders for:

 - Depriving them of potential interest income

-As a result, a call premium is paid by the issuers.
-The call premium shall be a value over and above the security’s face, which shall be paid if the security is retrieved before it matures.
-Alternatively, the difference between the bond’s call price and the specified par value is the call premium.
+Therefore, a call premium must be paid by the issuers to compensate bondholders.
+The call premium shall be a value over and above the security’s face value.
+Said another way, the difference between the bond’s call price and the specified par value is the call premium.